10 great gifts to give a seamstress for the holidays!

 Are you out of inspiration for end-of-year gifts for yourself, your wife, your grandma, your sister, your cousin...
-Their common point is that they sew or would like to learn to sew?
-Then look no further, I had fun compiling the best gifts to give or to get so you won't be disappointed at midnight under the tree, at the moment of the big unwrapping!
+Their common point: they sew or would like to learn to sew?
+Then look no further, I had fun compiling the best gifts to give or get so you won’t be disappointed at midnight under the tree, at the big unwrapping moment!

-I have been sewing for years now and every year at holiday time people ask me: "but what would make you happy?"...
-I have to tell you that even after all these years, I still find things to keep me busy 😂 and enrich my collection of tools to make sewing easier.
+I've been sewing for years now, and every year at the holidays people ask me: "but what would make you happy?"...
+I have to tell you that even after all these years, I still find things to keep me busy 😂 and to enrich my collection of tools to make sewing easier.

-A pair of "good" cutting scissors is truly a must-have for every respectable seamstress.
+A pair of "good" cutting scissors is truly a must-have for any self-respecting seamstress.
 I am very demanding when it comes to cutting because it is essential for the success of your sewing projects.

-For me, a good pair of scissors must have good blades, a comfortable handle, and above all must be sharpenable.
+For me, a good pair of scissors must have sharp blades, a comfortable handle, and above all must be sharpenable.

-There are very big scissor brands, especially the Japanese ones like Kaï, Clover... for which you will need a certain budget.
+There are very famous scissor brands, especially Japanese ones like Kaï, Clover... which require a certain budget.
 In the shop, we found a brand with a very good quality-price ratio.
-We use the black titanium for cutting and after 1.5 years of intensive and daily use, they still cut just as well... in short, we are delighted.
-Plus, they also come in left-handed version so Marie Hélène also has hers!
+We use the black titanium for cutting and after 1.5 years of intensive daily use, they still cut just as well... in short, we are delighted.
+Plus, they also come in a left-handed version so Marie Hélène has hers too!

-We also chose high-quality scissors with an excellent quality/price ratio.
+We also chose high-quality scissors with excellent value for money.

-Céline fell for the glitter roses and uses them for all her sewing projects.
+Céline fell for the glittery roses and uses them for all her sewing projects.

-Beyond the cutting scissors, I also recommend purchasing embroidery scissors whose designs are super nice but above all very useful for cutting details.
+Beyond cutting scissors, I also recommend buying embroidery scissors which have really nice designs but are especially very useful for detailed cutting.
 I use them daily for trimming, clipping, opening buttonholes...
-For me, it's the foundation of the sewing box!
+For me, they are the foundation of the sewing kit!

 Budget embroidery scissors: from €9/10